 This equation would then allow us to predict the outcome for a new set of inputs .

 Finally, correlation tests measure the degree to which two variables agree.
 A positive correlation means they rise and fall together, while a negative correlation signifies that, as one rises, the other falls, and vice versa.

-It is important that the insights derived from the data should make sense.
+The insights derived from the data must make sense.
 Otherwise, it might be safe to assume that some calculation or data collection error has occurred somewhere.